Prag8855/aab/content/guides/public-transit.md

 ---
 Title: How to use public transit in Berlin
 Short_title: How to use public transit
-Description: This guide public transportation works in Berlin.
+Description: This guide explains how public transportation works in Berlin.
 It explains how to ride the BVG and DB trains, buses and trams.
 It also lists other options like car sharing, bike sharing and taxis.
 Date_created: 2021-08-13
 ---